Jonty has a national reputation as proven campaigner.

-For the past decade, following the homicides of her father and nineteen-year-old sister, Jonty has advocated for the rights of victims of violent crime.
-In 2009, she was recognised nationally as the Young Australian of the Year, when she developed Queensland's One Punch Can Kill campaign.
+Following the domestic violence homicides of her father and younger sister, Jonty has advocated for the rights of victims of violent crime.